CircleCI-Archived/api-preview-docs/docs/setup-workflows.md

 - there can only be one workflow in the setup configuration
 - pipeline parameters submitted at continuation time cannot overlap with pipeline parameters submitted at trigger time
+- pipeline parameters declared in the setup configuration must also be declared in the continuation configuration, and can be used at continuation time

 ## Enabling Setup Workflows